Monaca Docs

 2. In-house applications: The application is made for internal use (in a company or organization) only.

-For in-house distribution, you will need to have an Apple Developer Enterprise Program account.
+For in-house distribution, you will need to have an account.

 The differences between the Apple Developer and Apple Developer Enterprise programs regarding apps distribution: